+Developing methods to enable this integration (bridging disciplines, scales and paradigms) forms the scientific core of the IAS.
+For example, we study the applicability of existing methods across disciplines.
 To make the transition from disciplinary to interdisciplinary research, researchers must speak each other’s language.
-At the IAS, we use system's thinking and complexity science methods, as our 'common language' to explore challenging interdisciplinary research topics.
+At the IAS, we specifically use system's thinking and complexity science methods, as our 'common language' to explore challenging interdisciplinary research topics.

-Researchers can contribute to the development of our work programme by joining one of our current areas of research or by submitting a proposal for a new interdisciplinary research topic.
-New research ideas can be part of a fellowship application, but also emerge during lively discussions at IAS events.
-You can contact us directy, or one of the IAS Associates, who represent the UvA faculties in our Board, to discuss new ideas.
+Researchers can contribute to the explorative discussions and lines of research at the IAS by joining one of our current areas of research or by proposing something complementary.
+New topics can be part of a fellowship application, but can also emerge during lively discussions at IAS events.
+You can contact us directly, or one of the IAS Associates, to discuss your ideas.